B0ydT/Winter_is_Coming_Replication/README.md

 ### Authors: Farida Akhtar, David Kreitmeir, Luke Newman, Florain Pleckl, Boyd Tarlinton

-This repository includes scripts used in our reproducibilty analysis of *Winter is Coming: Early-Life Experiences and Politicians’ Decisions* by Guo et al.
+This repository includes scripts used in our reproducibility analysis of *Winter is Coming: Early-Life Experiences and Politicians’ Decisions* by Guo et al.
 (2023).

-A Stata replication script is provided.
-Please follow the instructions in the script.
+Two Stata replication packages / zipped folders are provided.
+"Stata Computational Replication" is the original replication package provided by the paper authors used to conduct the direct replication of the results reported in the paper.
+The only modification was the path used to load the data.
+"Stata Robustness Replication" is the original replication package with the added script "Robustness Replication - Codes for Replication.do".
+This script contains the code used to conduct the robustness replications described in the report.
+The script makes use of the data files provided in the original replication package.
+The Robustness Replication script is also directly provided and can be used in conjunction with the data files provided in the replication package by the original authors.

 An R replication script is provided for the recreate reproducibility section.
 The packages used during this replication can be installed by running